loc-conformance/linebench/CONTRIBUTING.md

 The tests run git and hyperfine, so both have to be on PATH before `cargo test`.

-`fetch` brings the counter the way its definition says, from an ordinary terminal. `check` is the acceptance test: it runs the fetched counter once per table, reads the counts back, and compares them with the file count the corpus declares.
+`fetch` downloads the counter the way its definition says. `check` is the acceptance test: it runs the fetched counter once per table, reads the counts back, and compares them with the file count the corpus declares.
 CI runs both over the cpython corpus on Linux, Windows and macOS.
-Run `check` on the `linux` corpus too before publishing a definition: the kernel is where cloc's case handling and tokei's nested languages were found.
+Run `check` on the `linux` corpus too before publishing a definition: the kernel is where cloc's case handling and tokei's nested languages were caught.

 ## What has already bitten